ElnadyN/Seattle-Airbnb-Nanodegree-project/readme.md

 Key results
-1- Renting an Entire home is the most avaliable option on Seattle Airbnb 2- Fairmount Park is the most expensive neighbourhood in Seattle &Holly park is the most afordable 3- their is no direct relation ship between price and number of reviews 4- their is strong relationship between cleanliness score and the review score 5- their is no direct relationship between the cancellation policy and the price but if you care about the cancellation policy you will find a lot of options
+1- Renting an Entire home is the most avaliable option on Seattle Airbnb 2- Fairmount Park is the most expensive neighbourhood in Seattle &Holly park is the most afordable 3- their is strong relationship between cleanliness score and the review score 4- their is no direct relationship between the cancellation policy and the price but if you care about the cancellation policy you will find a lot of options
-6- recommendation for the least and most expensive properties according to the reviews
+5- recommendation for the least and most expensive properties according to the reviews